syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

   }
 ```

 Follow the pattern to make the same change for creating a new service.

-Find the code snippet you added previously:
+Find the previously added `newService` code snippet that looks like this:

 ```
 // Attempt to create the service and return error if it fails